microsoft/Azure-Kinect-Sensor-SDK/README.md

 ## Installation

-To use the SDK please refer to the installation instructions here.
+To use the SDK please refer to the installation instructions in [usage](docs/usage.md)

 ## Documentation and Official Builds